baraql/lai-proj/README.md

 Project code is available on [GitHub](https://github.com/baraql/lai-proj/tree/merger)

 To view the features separately, see the `feature-fsdp` and `feature-flash-attention` branches, respectively.
-We also decided not to repeat the description of all the features here, so please consult respective reports for more details about each individual fuature.
+We also decided not to repeat the description of all the features here, so please consult respective reports for more details about each individual feature.

 ## Project Structure
 - `sbatch_files/` — contains Slurm job scripts